pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 ### Creating a product for scheduling

-Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a personalized admission product.
+Navigate to :Navpath:Your event series → :fa3-ticket:Products: and create or edit a product.
 For general information on creating products, see our guide on [products](products/index.md).
 Do **not** add the product to any quotas.
 Open the :btn:Requirements: tab.